“How to” Guide to HSAs

 - Fully fund the account, or at least put in as much as possible based on your budget.
 Take money out of the account any time medical expenses are incurred, and let the rest grow tax-deferred.
 This strategy will maximize your tax deduction, while making your HSA funds available to pay any non-covered medical expenses before your deductible is met.

 - Fully fund the account, but pay all medical expenses from a non-HSA account.
 Reimburse yourself for medical expenses at a later date.
-This strategy will allow you to maximize your tax deduction, and will also allow you to maximize the tax-deferred growth of your HSA.
-You can then reimburse yourself, tax-free, at any time in the future for medical expenses incurred over the ensuing years. .
+This strategy will allow you to maximize your tax deduction and the tax-deferred growth of your HSA.
+You can then reimburse yourself, tax-free, at any time in the future for medical expenses incurred over the ensuing years.

 To maximize the potential growth of your funds, you may want to make your HSA deposits as early in the year as possible.
 Any growth in your account is tax-deferred, like an IRA.

-By the way, don't forget that every time you fund your account you get an instant tax deduction.
-When you offset the tax savings against your premiums, you'll find your net cost for an HSA plan can be very low.
+Don’t forget that every time you fund your account you get an instant tax deduction.
+When you offset the tax savings against your premiums, your net cost for an HSA plan can be very low.

 The maximum allowable contribution goes up every year with the Consumer Price Index.
-If you are contributing to your account for 2019, the individual contribution limit is $3,500, and the family limit is $7,000.
-In 2019, that limit is $3,450 for individuals and $6,900 for families.
-Always try to raise your contributions to your HSA each year so that you continue to raise your deductible, saving you money on your premiums.
+If you are contributing to your account for 2021, the individual contribution limit is $3,600, and the family limit is $7,200.
+In 2022, that limit is $3,650 for individuals and $7,300 for families.

-Oftentimes people keep their plan much longer than they should, and end up paying much more than they should.
+Often, people keep their plan much longer than they should, and end up paying much more than they should.
 If your rates go up, you can compare a wide variety of plans on our Instant Quote System.
-If you have your coverage through ColoHealth, we automatically do this analysis of available plans for you any time we are notified of rate increases.
+If you have your coverage through Colohealth, we automatically do this analysis of available plans for you any time we are notified of rate increases.